ltubia/run_analysis/README.md

 ######Note 2:
 For the sake of simplicity and optimization, not all steps are executed in the above order.
 Instead, they are executed in the following one:

-1. Download file
+1. Download file.
-2. load common files for both train and test data: features and activiy labels.
+2. Load common files for both train and test data: features and activiy labels.
 3. Load all test related files: x_test, y_test, subject_test.
 4. Merge them all in a unique test data table and assign labels and descriptive names to columns (Req 4 and Req 3).
 5. Load all train related files: x_train, y_train, subject_train.